 Everything about this country was so opposite of where I grew up.
 My small town was quiet, orderly, and 99 point something percent white.
 I was now in the middle of so much color, so much dust, heat, mosquitos, unfamiliar noises, and a place where toilet paper wasn’t a thing.
 And in some of the houses we visited, toilets weren’t a thing yet, either.
 I also remember asking my cousin what to do with my bottlecap from my soda and she laughed, took it from my hand and chucked it out the window.
 There was no garbage or garbage collection and everything was just tossed outside.

 The trip also consisted of doing touristy things like visiting the Taj Mahal, experiencing my first wedding in India, and enjoying cold coffee Indian style at the local fancy hotel.
 This was the first of many more trips to India and over time I eventually grew to appreciate the country for what it offered.
-And somehow standing in the middle of this unfamiliar place, I always felt that I had visited many times before whether it was through my parent’s or relatives’ stories or through those blue parcels that would come in the mail.

 Or perhaps it was simply because this was the ground from which I grew.